cassiascheffer/willow_camp_cli/README.md

-  delete              Delete a post by slug upload              Bulk upload posts from a directory download            Download a post to a Markdown file help                Show this help message
+  delete              Delete a post by slug upload              Bulk upload posts from a directory download            Download a post to a Markdown file ghost-import        Import posts from a Ghost export file help                Show this help message

 Options: